XML RSSGet our feed

 "Who shall give account to him that is ready to judge the quick (living) and the dead.
 For for this cause was the gospel preached also to them that are dead, that they might be judged according to men in the flesh, but live according to God in the spirit."

-I tend to think 1 Peter 4:5-6 refers to prophetic truths preached to Abraham and other Old Testament saints in the Old Testament time period instead of referring to Jesus preaching the gospel to the saints in Abraham's bosom or paradise.
+I believe 1 Peter 4:5-6 refers to prophetic truths preached to Abraham and other Old Testament saints in the Old Testament time period instead of referring to Jesus preaching the gospel to the saints in Abraham's bosom or paradise.
 I base my belief on Galatians 3:8, where the Bible says:

 "And the scripture, foreseeing that God would justify the heathen through faith, preached before the gospel unto Abraham, saying, In thee shall all nations be blessed."